You will need:

 - Store in airtight container.
 Try to make it last through the holidays (in our house, we go through at least 2 batches, usually 3).
 Enjoy!

 My Dad was the “Party Mix Master”; he would totally destroy the kitchen for several hours every year making it for the holidays.
 His mix is the gold standard by which I measure all others.
 He said the problem with most homemade party mixes were 1) not using enough butter/oil & seasonings, 2) not baking it long enough, and 3) not stirring thoroughly; these are the keys to getting good flavor all the way through.
 My trick is adding the nuts and pretzels first, since they do not soak up the butter and oil; they help distribute everything throughout the cereal.

 *(Note: In 2014, I picked up The Pioneer Woman’s trick of using 3 cloves fresh minced garlic instead of garlic powder.
 It makes a noticeable difference in flavor.
-In 2020, we discovered that honey-roasted peanuts are really good in party mix!)
+In 2020, we discovered that honey-roasted peanuts are really good in this mix!
+2021 brought Trader Joe’s to town and their bagel seasoning into our lives.)